slackorama/sethmason.com/_posts/2010-01-30-visit-your-local-library-via-amazoncom.markdown

 Udell's [LibraryLookup](http://jonudell.net/LibraryLookupGenerator.html) which
 I used to use so I just updated the version.

 It's really easy to set up and use.
-Set up is [covered on it's page][1] under &quot;Try xISBN Bookmarkets.&quot; One thing you'll need in advance is to know the base URL of your library's catalog.
+Set up is [covered on its page][1] under &quot;Try xISBN Bookmarkets.&quot; One thing you'll need in advance is to know the base URL of your library's catalog.
 Mine is [http://catalog.colapl.org](http://catalog.colapl.org) for example.